-INTRODUCTION
+1. INTRODUCTION

-Rapid advancements in the socio-economic situation in many countries in Asia, including Malaysia has resulted in significant changes in the life-styles of communities, including food habits, and food purchasing and consumption patterns.
-Increasing urbanisation puts further strain on the available health services and other facilities in the cities.
+Rapid advancements in the socio-economic situation in many countries in Asia, including Malaysia has resulted in significant changes in the life-styles of communities, including food habits, food purchasing and consumption patterns.
+Increasing urbanization puts further strain on the available health services and other facilities in the cities.
 There has been increased consumer awareness and sophistication among Malaysians.
 These changes have resulted in a definite change in the food and nutrition issues facing the communities in Malaysia over the past two decades.
 These new dimensions in the nutrition situation pose great challenges to the nutritionists and other health workers in the country.
 There has to be continuous monitoring of the food consumption patterns and nutrition situation of the communities.
-Like many other societies in transition, Malaysia needs to re-define its policies and programmes to tackle the food and nutrition issues facing the communities.
+Like many other societies in transition, Malaysia needs to redefine its policies and programmes to tackle the food and nutrition issues facing the communities.

-This report aims to examine the nutritional implications of the changing dietary intake and food consumption in Malaysia.
-The report first summarises the sociodemographic trends in Malaysia, with particular reference to those that affect food consumption and hence nutritional status, including economic performance and demographic changes.
-Some data from food consumption studies are summarised to illustrate the food consumption pattern of various communities in the country.
+This report aims to examine implications of the changing dietary intake and food consumption in Malaysia.
+The report first summarizes the socio-demographic trends in Malaysia, with particular reference to those that affect food consumption and demographic changes.
+Some data from food consumption studies are summarized to illustrate the food consumption pattern of various communities in the country.
 Data from household expenditure surveys are also presented to illustrate the food consumption patterns of different socio-economic (income) groups and between urban and rural communities.
-A detailed analysis of fcod availability data in the country is also carried out to provide an understanding of probable trends in food consumption patterns.
-The nutritional implications of these changes in food consumption patterns is next summarised, highlighting the improvements in mortality data and changes in the nutritional status of Malaysians.
-The current policies, programmes and interventions carried out by various organizations and agencies to ameliorate the nutritional problems are summarised in the subsequent section.
+A detailed analysis of food availability data in the country is also carried out to provide an understanding of probable trends in food consumption patterns.
+The nutritional implications of these changes in food consumption patterns is next summarized, highlighting the improvements in mortality data and changes in the nutritional status of Malaysians.
+The current policies, programmes and interventions carried out by various organizations and agencies to ameliorate the nutritional problems are summarized in the subsequent section.
 Finally, the role of agricultural policies and food supplies in influencing nutritional status in the Malaysian context is discussed.

-MALAYSIA: THE COUNTRY AND ITS PEOPLE
+2. MALAYSIA: THE COUNTRY AND ITS PEOPLE